dymmond/edgy/docs/tips-and-tricks.md

-# Tips and tricks
+# Tips and Tricks for Edgy

-This part is dedicated to some code organisation within your application.

-The examples are more focused on the [Esmerald](https://esmerald.dymmond.com) as the author is the same but again, you can do the same in your favourite framework.

-## Placing your connection in a centralised place

-This is probably what you would like to do in your application since you don't want to declare over and over again the same variables.

-The main reason for that is the fact that every time you declare a [registry](./registry.md) or a `database`, in fact you are generating a new object and this is not great if you need to access the models used with the main registry, right?

-### Place the connection details inside a global settings file

-This is probably the easiest way to place the connection details and particulary for Esmerald since it comes with a simple and easy way of accesing the settings anywhere in the code.

-Something simple like this:
+This section provides guidance on organizing your code, particularly within an [Esmerald](https://esmerald.dymmond.com) application.
+While the examples are Esmerald-centric, the principles apply to any framework you use with Edgy.

+## Centralizing Database Connections

+Declaring database connections repeatedly throughout your application can lead to redundancy and potential issues with object identity.
+By centralizing your connections, you ensure consistency and prevent the creation of unnecessary objects.

+### Global Settings File

+A common approach is to store connection details in a global settings file.
+This is especially convenient with Esmerald, which provides easy access to settings throughout your application.

+Example:

 ```python hl_lines="20-28"
 {!> ../docs_src/tips/settings.py !}
 ```

-As you can see, now you have the `db_connection` in one place and easy to access from anywhere in your code.
-In the case of Esmerald:
+With this setup, you can access the `db_connection` from anywhere in your code.
+In Esmerald:

 ```python hl_lines="3"
 from esmerald.conf import settings